 Crawley lies about 18 miles from Brighton and around 28 miles from central London.
 A trip to a specialist precious-metal buyer in either city means traffic, parking charges and a volunteer pulled away from the shop for hours.

 The postal route takes those journeys off the table.
 The Crawley shop stays open and staffed, the parcel is insured in transit, and the written valuation lands with no commitment attached until the charity chooses to accept it.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Donations Crawley charity shops should check twice